 Blue skies, a gentle breeze and crystal-clear shores – a few bites of our take on the ultimate Hawaiian pizza recipe and you are practically there.
-Led by a topping of dry-aged pork, herbs, diced pineapple and Castello® Extra Mature Cheddar, this tropical pizza also houses homemade tomato sauce made from cherry tomatoes, rosemary and garlic coated across a classic Neapolitan crust with a wholemeal twist.
+Led by a topping of dry-aged pork, herbs, diced pineapple and Castello® Creamy Havarti, this tropical pizza also houses homemade tomato sauce made from cherry tomatoes, rosemary and garlic coated across a classic Neapolitan crust with a wholemeal twist.

 1. For the tomato sauce, dice the onion and cook with a little oil over medium heat until soft but not colored.

 2. Add the crushed garlic and cook for 3 minutes still with no color.

 3. Add the roughly chopped fresh tomato, balsamic vinegar, salt and pepper, sugar, chopped rosemary and the canned cherry tomatoes.

 4. Bring to a simmer, reduce the heat to low and cook out until a thick sauce consistency, stirring occasionally to ensure it won’t burn at the bottom.